Code-Institute-Submissions/return-my-coffee/README.md

 - A variety of coffee-themed gifs were taken from [here](https://giphy.com/stickers/g0HiibIiGp2oWQjMy5) and were created by the talented Dave Gamez.

-- The keyboard icon images used in the help page for Frogger, was taken from [this GitHub page](https://github.com/q2apro/keyboard-keys-speedflips)
+- The keyboard icon images used in the help page for Frogger, were taken from [this GitHub page](https://github.com/q2apro/keyboard-keys-speedflips)

 - The background images and spritesheets used in the Frogger game were taken from [Franks Laboratory's](https://www.youtube.com/channel/UCEqc149iR-ALYkGM6TG-7vQ) website, [found here](http://frankslaboratory.co.uk/frogger-game-with-vanilla-javascript/)